-The International Symposium on Left Atrial Appendage (ISLAA) will be held March 8-9, 2019 at the Westin Crown Center in Kansas City, Missouri.
+The International Symposium on Left Atrial Appendage (ISLAA) will be held February 7-8, 2020 at the New York Marriott Marquis in New York City.
 This Symposium is co-sponsored by the Academy for Continued Healthcare Learning (ACHL) and ISLAA Foundation.
-Course directors from the The Kansas City Heart Rhythm Institute, Texas Cardiac Arrhythmia Institute, Cedar Sinai Hospital and the Mayo Clinic will manage the program and content.
+Course directors from the The Kansas City Heart Rhythm Institute, Texas Cardiac Arrhythmia Institute, Los Robles Medical Center, Mayo Clinic and Mt.
+Sinai will manage the program and content.

 This symposium is a multi-specialty cardiovascular educational symposium on the frontier science of left atrial appendage (LAA).
 This topic is of tremendous interest in the practice of cardiovascular care.
 Over a period of two days, the symposium will offer very informative presentations on the anatomy, physiology and pathological aspect of the LAA, along with old and new therapeutic strategies of stroke prophylaxis including cardiac devices for LAA exclusion.
 Presenting will be global leaders in the field with a great depth of practical expertise in the science.